 For more information about postdoctoral training at OHSU and resources for postdocs—including information for international trainees—visit the OHSU Postdoctoral Fellows website.

 Graduate students interested in working with Vollum scientists must first be enrolled in one of OHSU's basic science programs, such as the Neuroscience Graduate Program (NGP), the Program in Molecular and Cellular Biology (PMCB), or the MD/PhD program in the School of Medicine.
-The majority of the students in the Vollum are part of the Neuroscience Graduate Program, whose director is Gary Westbrook, MD.
+The majority of the students in the Vollum are part of the Neuroscience Graduate Program, whose director is Kelly Monk, PhD.
 This program continues to draw new faculty from throughout the OHSU campus, ensuring students access to exceptional mentoring.
 The NGP is supported by several institutional training grants.
 The Vollum is also home to many students in the PMCB, a campus-wide program that includes the OHSU basic science departments.

 The Vollum/NGP Summer Undergraduate Program provides fellowships for undergraduate students to engage in neuroscience research at OHSU.
 Talented young scientists from around the United States and overseas are selected through a competitive application process.
 Students are partnered with labs where they pursue independent research in molecular, cellular, and behavioral neuroscience.
 In addition to working in the lab, students attend regular classes on the principles of modern neuroscience, and receive valuable mentoring on applying to graduate school and pursuing careers in science.